Skip to main content

 • Ensure adequate ventilation around indoor units to prevent moisture buildup

-When to Call Grasshopper Heating, Cooling & Plumbing
+When to Call Grasshopper Heating, Cooling, Plumbing & Electrical

 Some maintenance tasks are manageable for homeowners, but certain situations require professional expertise: